-The Company's current assets exceeded current liabilities as of March 31, 2006 and December 31, 2005 by \$4,543,263 and \$12,060,807, respectively.
-Of the total current assets as of March 31, 2006 of \$15,531,684 and as of December 31, 2005 of \$20,377,956, cash represented \$3,528,171 and \$8,422,079, respectively, and Restricted Certificate of Deposit represented \$10,000,000 of the current assets as of March 31, 2006 and December 31, 2005.
+Of the total current assets as of June 30, 2006 of \$11,959,866 and as of December 31, 2005 of \$20,377,956, cash represented \$926,935 and \$8,422,079, respectively, and Restricted Certificate of Deposit represented \$9,000,000 and \$10,000,000 of the current assets as of June 30, 2006 and December 31, 2005, respectively.

 In 2003, the Company issued Senior Notes to Company officers, shareholders, and sophisticated investors in exchange for \$5,000,000, exclusive of placement costs and fees.
-The remaining outstanding senior note at March 31, 2006 was \$100,000 which matures on June 15, 2006.
+The remaining outstanding senior note of \$100,000 matured and was repaid in June 2006.

 In October 2005, the Company completed an offering of convertible senior notes (the "Notes") in the aggregate principal amount of \$20 million.
 The capital raised in the Note offering is being used for general working capital purposes.
 The Notes bear interest at a rate of 7.25%, payable in cash, and call for monthly principal installments beginning March 1, 2006.
 The maturity date is 3 years from the date of issuance of the Notes.
 The Noteholders are entitled, at any time, to convert any portion of the outstanding and unpaid Conversion Amount into shares of Company common stock.
 At the option of the Company, the principal payments may be paid either in cash or in common stock.
 Upon conversion into common stock, the value of the stock will be determined by the lower of \$5 or 92.5% of the average recent market price.
 The Company has also agreed to issue one million warrants to the Noteholders exercisable for five years at \$5 per share.
 At any time after six months, should the stock trade at or above \$8.75 for 20 of 30 consecutive trading days, the Company can cause a mandatory redemption and conversion to shares at \$5 per share.
 At any time, the Company can pre-pay the notes with cash or common stock.
 If the Company elects to use common stock to pre-pay the Notes, the price of the common stock shall be deemed to be the lower of \$5 or 92.5% of the average recent market price.
 Should the Company pre-pay the Notes other than by mandatory conversion, the Company must issue additional warrants to the Noteholders covering 65% of the amount pre-paid at a strike price of \$5 per share.
 In addition to standard financial covenants, the Company has agreed to maintain a letter of credit in favor of the Noteholders equal to \$10 million.
 Once the Note declines below \$15 million, the balance on the letter of credit is reduced by \$.50 for every \$1 amortized.
-The Company also has covenanted to maintain minimum revenue of \$9 million through 2006, measured quarterly.
-The Company was in compliance with this covenant as of March 31, 2006.
-During the three months ended March 31, 2006, the Company made debt service payments of \$1,872,530 consisting of a total of \$1,250,000 of principal due on March 1, 2006 and April 1, 2006 and interest of \$620,530 for the period of October 27, 2005 through March 31, 2006.
+The Company also has covenanted to maintain quarterly revenue of \$2 million.
+The Company failed to comply with this covenant for the quarter ended June 30, 2006.
+Due to the Company's failure to meet this covenant, the Company must pay the noteholders an aggregate accelerated principal payment of \$1,000,000 on or before September 1, 2006.
+The failure to meet this covenant does not constitute an event of default under the Senior Convertible Note.
+The Company has contacted the Noteholders and requested a waiver of this covenant for the fiscal quarter ended June 30, 2006.